csiro-wsn/workshops/README.md

 # workshops

-Jupyter/Python notebooks used for workshops
+Jupyter/Python notebook files used in workshops